PeytonNowlin/SnapStats/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started, development setup, and submission process.

 ## 📄 License